How to Clean Denture Stains

 • Hot Water.
 Hot water can warp your dentures and bend them out of shape, which may lead to the need for denture repairs.

 In most cases, you should be able to remove denture stains through regular cleaning at home.
-However, for persistent stains that require more cleaning, contact the team at Denture Health Care to remove surface stains and polish your dentures to make them look like new.
+However, for persistent stains that require more cleaning, contact our denture clinic for assistance removing surface stains and polishing your dentures to make them look like new.

 Related Posts